Andy Gilman

 ONGOING PUBLIC EVENTS:

-This Thursday, July 10, I will be at the Community Farmers Market from 3:00-5:00PM.
-See you then.
-Also, the next Brown Bag Lunch will take place in Libbey Park from 12:00-1:00PM on Monday, August 4.
+This Thursday, January 22, I will be at the Community Farmers Market 4:00 - 5:00PM.
+Also, the next Brown Bag Lunch will take place in Libbey Park from 12:00-1:00PM on Monday, February 2, 2026.

 December 8 Panel with the Ojai Fire Safe Council - Wildfire Insurance Coverage